Puerto Rico Sol FC (women)

-Puerto Rico Sol FC is a Puerto Rican association football club based in Mayagüez.
-The club is a member of the Liga Puerto Rico, the highest level of football in the country.
+Puerto Rico Sol FC was a Puerto Rican association football club based in Mayagüez.
+The club was a member of the Liga Puerto Rico, the highest level of football in the country.

-The Sol women’s team is recognized as a model for the development of women's football, both in economic and in cultural terms.
+The Sol women’s team was recognized as a model for the development of women's football, both in economic and in cultural terms.

-Sol hosts its matches at the Mayaguez Soccer Stadium, a stadium of capacity 12,175.
+Sol hosted its matches at the Estadio Centroamericano de Mayagüez, a stadium of capacity 12,175.

-The team is the defending champions, having won the Liga PR in 2019, 2021, 2022.
+The team were the defending champions, having won the Liga PR in 2019, 2021, 2022.
+After the end of the 2022 season the club didn’t return to play and therefore it disappeared.

 History

 Puerto Rico Sol FC was founded in 2016 by Shek Borkowski with Jose Luis Perez Torres joining in 2017.
 Borkowski, a native of Poland, also previously founded FC Indiana and Chicago Red Stars.

 Sol joined the Liga PR in August 2018.
 The club won Liga PR championship in 2021 defeating Caribbean Stars 4-2 in the final.
 In 2022, Sol defeated Caribbean Stars 3-1 to win its third consecutive Liga PR championship.